gvwilson/thirdbit/src/fiction/darker-web/index.md

 He thinks it's sabotage."

 Professor Jayaramath nods.
-"We had similar problems in Mysore."
+"My colleagues had similar problems in Mysore."
 Her accent is Oxonian,
 with a slight lilt that has (according to rumor) caused university staff of all genders to swoon.
-"We eventually decided that the most probable cause was the pages themselves.
+"They eventually decided that the most probable cause was the pages themselves.
 Many of these old manuscripts are on vellum or…"
 She hesitates for a millisecond.
-"…or more exotic materials."
+"…more exotic materials."

 "What the fuck difference would that make?" the nerd challenges.

 President Thornberg is pleased to see that
 Professor Jayaramath has the good manners to wince.
 "Glue, mold—we never determined that precisely," she admits.
-"But there were also concerns about the effect on the staff.
-Quite a few began to have headaches or complain of other ailments.
+"But several of the staff began to have headaches.
 Has there been any of that here?"

 The nerd looks uncomfortable again.